aviresler/antique-gen/README.md

 # Antique-gen
 A deep learning model for predictive archaeology and archaeological community detection.

-# Prediction of archaeological period/site.
+# Prediction of archaeological period / site.
 In order to try our pretrained model on your query image, follow the following steps:
 * Open "antique_pedia.ipynb", and press the following icon to launch it on the colab platform: